Be Connected Young Mentors

 Deliver face-to-face training to the young mentors on how to mentor older adults before they are paired with their mentees.

 Organise the mentoring sessions and ensure all sessions are supervised and supported.
-Capture all participant feedback and award all participants with their certificate on completion.
+Capture all participant feedback and award all participants with their certificate on completion of the program.

 - Mentee practice and achievements template

 - Program feedback report